DTS350Fall2021/borichh/Week5/CaseStudy5/Case-Study-5.md

 ```

 ![](Case-Study-5_files/figure-html/unnamed-chunk-12-1.png)<!-- -->
 I created this graph because I wanted to see the different types of deaths throughout the seasons.
 From this we can assume that the season does not have an effect of the type of deaths.
+However, there is an alarming amount of suicide gun deaths which is very concerning.